fbpx

 • Bell peppers – I prefer yellow, orange, or red bell pepper, and you can use any combination of colors.

-• Mirin – Mirin gives a slightly sweet flavor, but you can also use rice vinegar too.
+• Mirin – Mirin gives a slightly sweet flavor, but you can also use rice wine vinegar too.

-Ingredients to make udon stir fry noodles.
+Ingredients to make udon noodle stir fry recipe

-How to Make Vegetable Stir Fry Noodles
+How to Make Stir-Fried Udon Noodles

 Vegetable noodle stir fry veggies in skillet cooking.